pottedmeat7/OpenVR-WalkInPlace/Readme.md

 Some games only use one controller for locomotion while the other touchpad is used for different functions.
 This menu allows you to select which controller should be used for virtual input.
 The 1st and 2nd option will just switch between two controllers without identification.
-There is no distinction just switch until its the right one.
-In some games you can just use the "both" option

 ### HMD Thresholds
 The Y value is the Up and Down movement of your head to trigger a step, in order to trigger the real time HMD values have to be greater than the Y threshold.